marcusgia2505/classsExGameInstructions/docs/Develop.rst

 You can specify whether participants can arrive late, i.e. if they login in after the game has already started.
 You can choose for this to be possible, not possible, or only possible in the first round of a game.

 .. note:: If you allow for late arrival in later stages, participants miss the first stages.
 Make sure that in this case, participants miss nothing which is necessary for later stages (e.g. declaration of variables,...).
-Assignment and matching is done in the first stage, so you should only later arrival if assignment and matching is not necessary.
+Assignment and matching is done in the first stage, so you should only allow later arrival if assignment and matching is not necessary.

 .. note:: Matching is done on-the-fly.
-This means if a subject arrives late it (only in the first stage) it will be matched according to your settings.
+This means if a subject arrives late (only in the first stage) it will be matched according to your settings.

 Move stages
 ~~~~~~~~~~~

 When you create a new stage, this stage will automatically be defined as the next stage.
-You can move stages by pressing *Move stage upwards* (left) or *Move stage downwards* (right).
+You can move stages by pressing *Move stage backward* (left) or *Move stage forward* (right).
 The order in which stages are run is always from left to right.

 Add stage
 ~~~~~~~~~